starius/aesctrat/README.md

 This implementation supports passing arbitrary offset, which is useful to make IO in the middle of a file.

-Implemented in ASM for amd64.
+Implemented in ASM for amd64 and arm64.
 Speedup is based on running multiple AES instructions in a row to handle multiple blocks.
 I think, the speedup is caused by instruction pipelining.